L. Jacques Ménard, C.C., O.Q., LLD.

 He is Chancellor of Concordia University, his alma mater, and is a member of the Task Force on Competitiveness, Productivity and Economic Progress of the Rotman School of Management at the University of Toronto.

 Mr. Ménard is a past Chairman of Hydro-Québec, the Investment Dealers Association of Canada and the Task Force on the Sustainability of the Québec Health Care and Social Services System.
-He published his first book in 2008, “Si on s’y mettait…” and in the wake of this book, he established the Groupe d’action sur la persévérance et la réussite scolaires.
+He published his first book, “Si on s’y mettait…” in 2008, and in the wake of this book, he established the Groupe d’action sur la persévérance et la réussite scolaires.
 Mr. Ménard subsequently published a book on the topic of high school perseverance, “Beyond the Numbers… a Matter of the Heart” as well as the book “Réussir: Aller au bout de ses rêves”.

 He also served as Vice-Chair of the Canadian Task Force on Financial Literacy that presented its report “Canadians and Their Money: Building a brighter future” to the Federal Minister of Finance in December 2010.
+In 2014, Mr. Ménard initiated a major study and program, in conjunction with The Boston Consulting Group, aimed at revitalizing Montreal.

 In 2009, Mr. Ménard received the Public Policy Forum Testimonial Award and was recognized as a Great Montrealer by the Board of Trade of Metropolitan Montreal.
 In 2012, he received the Queen Elizabeth II Diamond Jubilee Medal and the Medal of Honour from the Montreal Heart Institute for his philanthropic involvement and support.